ansys/pyoptislang/doc/source/user_guide/design_evaluation.rst

 Check design parameters
 ~~~~~~~~~~~~~~~~~~~~~~~
-In order to check whether design contains all parameters defined in the project,
+To verify whether the design contains all parameters defined in the project,
 :func:`get_missing_parameters_names() <ansys.optislang.core.nodes.RootSystem.get_missing_parameters_names>`
 method can be used.
-To check, whether design contains parameters which are not defined in the project, method
+To verify if the design contains parameters which are not defined in the project, method
 :func:`get_undefined_parameters_names() <ansys.optislang.core.nodes.RootSystem.get_undefined_parameters_names>`
 may be used.
 This step is not necessary though, because this is always done internally while evaluating design.